Bath Aids for Getting in and Out of the Bath

 5. Bath seats

-Having a specialised bath seat for elderly people or people with disabilities can make an enormous difference to the quality of their bathing routine.
+Having a specialised bath seat for older people or people with mobility issues can make an enormous difference to the quality of their bathing routine.
 Bath seats are designed to help people who have difficulty fully lowering themselves into, or rising from, the depth of the bath.

 There are various designs to choose from, but by far the safest and most secure seats in your bath will be included in walk-in baths.
 You have a wide range of options, with naturally in-built seats that either make you sit up straight, or sit lower and be lifted into and out of the bath.